 Pena knows a lot about overcoming difficult times.
 The son of a prominent newspaper owner, he was an attorney in Venezuela, but his family left the country after President Hugo Chavez made life extremely difficult for the media company.

 Looking for a new start in the U.S., Pena was hired by Robert Half and joined Holzer’s team.
-Pena said Robert Half put him in the banking recruitment field because no one else there was very successful.
+Pena said Robert Half put him in the financial services recruitment field because no one else there was very successful.

 Holzer went on to join Mergis Group.
 But they were disillusioned working at big companies.